About the Test of English for Educational Purposes (TEEP)

 The Pre-sessional final course assessment gives students the best of two grades: TEEP and continuous assessment.

 TEEP for universities other than the University of Reading

 - a number of UK Universities use TEEP as a degree entry qualification, recognising its value as a specialised academic test

 - you should check that TEEP is a suitable option in your individual case before you apply for the test*

 * Please note that it is sometimes difficult for large institutions such as universities to control decisions across all departments.
-If you are applying to universities other than Reading, the safest and most efficient way to check is to contact them directly to check the latest information.
-List of UK university contact details is here: http://www.ucas.com/students/choosingcourses/choosinguni/instguide/.
+If you are applying to universities other than the University of Reading, the safest and most efficient way to check is to contact them directly to check the latest information.
+A list of UK university contact details is here: http://www.ucas.com/students/choosingcourses/choosinguni/instguide/.
 Please also note that the actual grade required will depend on the institution and the course applied for.

-- if you need a visa to study in the UK, you will need to check the most up-to-date information about qualifications, as there are often changes in Tier 4 visa rules
+If you need a visa to study in the UK, you will need to check the most up-to-date information about qualifications, as there are often changes in immigration procedures.

 - the TEEP remains a valid form of certification of English for degree-level university entry, providing that the institution supports the use of TEEP

 - To find out more, please see the UKV website: https://www.gov.uk/government/organisations/uk-visas-and-immigration or